armetiz/LeezyPheanstalkBundle/README.markdown

 - Define specific server / host for each connection.
 - Define specific port for each connection.
 This option is optional and default value is 11300.
 - Define specific timeout for each connection.
 Timeout refere to the connection timeout.
 This option is optional and default value is 60.
-- Ignore the "default" tube.
-When testing or watch for example, many people ignored "default" tube for consumer.
-So, now it can be automatic.
-This option is optional and default value is false.
 - Disable this bundle.
 This options is optional and default value is true.

 **Note:**